Vanessa Legault-Cordisco

 Vanessa Legault-Cordisco (born May 11, 1992) is a former Canadian professional soccer player.

+She’s now married to Denis Levesque and a mother of two beautiful children (Theodore and Ophelia).

+Vanessa Legault-Cordisco is a Physiotherapist at Kinatex Sport Physio at St-Jean-sur-Richelieu, Québec, Canada.
+She helps people affected by injury, illness or disability through movement and exercise, manual therapy, education and advice.
+She help maintain health for people of all ages, helping patients to manage pain and prevent disease.

+She specializes in Perineal and Pelvic Rehabilitation for woman before, during and after pregnancy.

-Legault-Cordisco began her college career at the University of Evansville, before transferring to Marquette University.
+Vanessa Legault-Cordisco began her college career at the University of Evansville, before transferring to Marquette University.
 She was named to the 2012-13 BIG EAST All-Academic Team.

 After appearances for the Canada U20 team, Legault-Cordisco received her first call-up to the senior Canadian National Team in 2010 at the age of 18.
 She was named to the Canadian Team for the 2011 Pan American Games where they won the gold medal.